zupit-it/pipeline-templates/README.md

 #### NodeJS build docker image and push to registry
 **node-step-docker-build-and-push-image.yml** is the workflow that builds the docker image and then push it to the registry.
-This is a specific version of the *docker-step-build-and-push-image.yml* as this adds the build of the nodejs project.
+This is a specific version of the *docker-step-build-and-push-image.yml* as this adds the NodeJS build of the project.

-*This workflow uses a nodejs docker image, hence remember to use labels to match runners specific for docker.*
+*This workflow uses a NodeJS Docker image, hence remember to use labels to match runners specific for Docker.*

 It requires these inputs:
 - LABELS: the *labels* to select the correct *github-runner* that will execute this workflow.
 The format is a stringified JSON list of labels.
 - NODE_VERSION: The NodeJS version required to build the project.
 - WORKING_DIRECTORY: The directory where the runner can execute all the commands.
 - RELEASE_ENVIRONMENT: The environment for which the project must be compiled (e.g. *testing*, *staging*, *production*).
-- REGISTRY_URL: The registry url where to push the docker image.
+- REGISTRY_URL: The registry url where to push the Docker image.
-- DOCKERFILE_PATH: The path to the dockerfile to build.
+- DOCKERFILE_PATH: The path to the Dockerfile to build.
-- DOCKER_IMAGE_NAME: The name to assign to the built docker image.
+- DOCKER_IMAGE_NAME: The name to assign to the built Docker image.
-- DOCKER_IMAGE_TAG: The tag to assign to the built docker image.
+- DOCKER_IMAGE_TAG: The tag to assign to the built Docker image.
-- BUILD_ARGS: Additional data to pass when building the dockerfile.
+- BUILD_ARGS: Additional data to pass when building the Dockerfile.

-It then outputs these variables:
+It then outputs this variable:
-- DOCKER_IMAGE_NAME: The final docker image name with the registry path included.
+- DOCKER_IMAGE_NAME: The final Docker image name with the registry path included.

 This is an example to show how data should be formatted.
 ```yaml